jgralab/jgralab/README.md

 so.

     jgsrc/               # your jgralab workspace
-    +-> common/          # the common project
     +-> jgralab/         # this project, i.e., jgralab itself

 To build `jgralab` you need to have [Apache Ant](http://ant.apache.org/).
-Build `common` first and then `jgralab`.
+Build `jgralab`.

-    $ cd jgsrc/common/
+    $ cd jgsrc/jgralab/
     $ ant
-    $ cd ../jgralab/
-    $ ant

-Both projects contain Eclipse `.project` and `.classpath` files, so that you can import them in Eclipse as existing projects.
+The `jgralab` project contains an Eclipse `.project` and `.classpath` file, so that you can import it in Eclipse as existing project.

 ### Getting Releases via Maven or Leiningen